pavitranew/session-3/readme.md

 The first argument, `/,` is the path of the GET request (anything that comes after your domain name).
 For localhost:3000, the browser is actually looking for localhost:3000/.
 The path argument in this case is /.

 The second argument `(req, res) => res.send('Hello World!')` is a callback function that tells the server what to do when the path is matched.
-It takes in two arguments, a request object and a response object (req, res).
+It takes two arguments, a request object and a response object (req, res).

 Let’s use the res object to serve an index.html page back to the browser.